What is Feldspar?

 North Carolina, Virginia, California, Oklahoma, Idaho, Georgia, and South Dakota, in order of estimated tonnage, are the top states producing feldspar.
 Mica and silica sand were recovered as co-products by feldspar processors.

-Feldspar is mined from large granite bodies (called plutons by geologists), pegmatites (formed when a crystallising granite's last fluid stages become concentrated in small liquid and vapour-rich pockets that allow the growth of extremely large crystals), and feldspar-rich sands.
+Feldspar is mined from large granite bodies (called plutons by geologists), pegmatites (formed when a crystallizing granite's last fluid stages become concentrated in small liquid and vapor-rich pockets that allow the growth of extremely large crystals), and feldspar-rich sands.

 Since feldspar is such a large component of the Earth's crust, it is believed that feldspar supply would be sufficient to satisfy the demand for a very long time.
 The demand for raw feldspar is currently being met by existing mines around the world.